IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How to get support.md

 1. Self help guides directly from IBM Technology Zone ["Help"](https://techzone.ibm.com/help) page
 2. Click on [Open a case](https://ibmsf.my.site.com/ibminternalproducts/s/createrecord/NewCase?language=en_US) and fill form, you can find guide [here](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/open_case_web_internal.md) **IBM ONLY**
-4. Send an email to "techzone.help@ibm.com" to open a support caase.
+4. Send an email to "techzone.help@ibm.com" to open a support case.
 5. Ask for Help? button, this can be found from the resource/collection page by clicking on the Question Mark "?"

 ![supportaskforhelp](Images/supportaskforhelp.png)